-Computer purchases is a financial transaction.
+A computer purchase is a financial transaction.

-It is recorded per certain rules
+It is recorded according to certain rules

-Those are Golden Rules of Accounting.
+Those are the Golden Rules of Accounting.

 Such a recording process includes: